nhthieu/nhthieu.github.io/src/content/blog/tech-stack.md

 - [Astro](https://astro.build/): An all-in-one web framework for building fast, content-focused websites that serves a unique [zero-JS frontend architecture](https://docs.astro.build/en/concepts/islands/).
 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework that helps build websites fast.
 - [TypeScript](https://www.typescriptlang.org/): A superset of JavaScript that adds static typing to the language.
-- [Firebase](https://firebase.google.com/): It's for storing comments and other stuff that I might add in the future.
+- [Firebase](https://firebase.google.com/): A BaaS (Backend as a Service) for storing comments and other stuff that I might add in the future.
 I don't know, it might be too much.
 I'm thinking on using [Pocketbase](https://www.pocketbase.io/) instead, it's a lightweight alternative to Firebase.

 ### Preact